-Tiktok has become Erin’s social media network of choice for feel-good content lately.
+TikTok has become Erin’s social media network of choice for feel-good content lately.
 Her For You page is full of funny talking birds, dogs doing funny things, quick cooking tips, and language learning.
 Here’s what Erin has to say… “I know, it seems like a weird combination, but it works.
 Videos are up to 60 seconds long, and lots are shorter, so you’re getting little hits of vocabulary in your distraction scrolling time.
 Perfect, right?”
-Erin goes her her favourite TikTok accounts for learning English.
+Erin goes her her favorite TikTok accounts for learning English.

 Andrea doesn’t just stand there and talk to the camera, but takes you out on walks with her, acts out phone conversations, and does little skits to really clarify the grammar or vocabulary she’s talking about.
 Her ‘at the hospital’ vs ‘in the hospital’ is a classic!

 This British man speaks slowly and clearly, offering up different phrases for saying the same thing.
-For example, he gives many British English phrases for being sick, for saying sorry, for saying you like something.
+For example, he gives many British English phrases for being sick, for saying sorry, and for saying you like something.
 He also goes into some dialect differences between British and American English.
 He doesn’t have the classic London BBC accent, so this is good practice for a different British accent.

 This is actually a Burmese account, but there’s no need to know Burmese.
 They take clips from famous films of actors all saying the same phrase, and then string them together, one after another.
-It’s interesting, because you have the English text above to show you what you’re listening to, but you get the phrase in all sorts of situations, spoken quickly and slowly and by men and women, with different accents and inflections.
+It’s interesting because you have the English text above to show you what you’re listening to, but you get the phrase in all sorts of situations, spoken quickly and slowly and by men and women, with different accents and inflections.

-A native British English speaker, Mish (short for Michelle, if you were wondering), speaks very clearly, and puts notes on the screen in text, which really helps if you’re new to the vocabulary she’s using.
+A native British English speaker, Mish (short for Michelle, if you were wondering), speaks very clearly and puts notes on the screen in text, which really helps if you’re new to the vocabulary she’s using.
 Mish keeps her videos short and focuses on commonly misused words and phrases, or the difference between similar-sounding words like remember and remind, compliment and complement, and more.

 Tanya is not a native speaker, but her slight accent shouldn’t get in your way.
-She focuses on idioms and phrasal verbs to get you sounding more natural when you speak English.
+She focuses on idioms and phrasal verbs to get you to sound more natural when you speak English.
 I love that she includes little clips from popular TV shows and films to illustrate how these phrases and idioms fit into conversation.